that-sky-project/that-mod-loader/README.md

  ├─winhttp.dll
  └─<...>
 ```
-4. Place each mod in a separated folder within `htmods`.
+4. Place each mod in a separated folder within `mods`.
 Every mod should contain an executable file (dll) and a `manifest.json` at least.
 5. Start the game, and view loaded mods in `HTML Main Menu`.

 ## FAQ